nigelredding/CarND-Traffic-Sign-Classifier-Project/README.md

 ![alt text][image3]

+The reason I chose to use grayscale to preprocess the images was that I did not feel that the color was relevant to the classification of the traffic signs.

+I chose to normalize the data as I found that my model performed better with normalized data.

 #### 2. Describe what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.